celineli99/celineli99.github.io/_pages/about.markdown

 ## Me Now

-I am currently based in Geneva, working with the United Nations Environment Programme.
-I took a gap year after graduation to do work in China- and climate-adjascent sectors.
-I worked at Sinolytics, a China-specialized consultancy firm based in Berlin, the ifo economic research institute in Munich as well as with the Sino-German Energy Partnership hosted by GIz China.
+I am currently working as a consultant with the United Nations Environment Programme.
+After graduation, I took two years out of academia to do work in China- and climate-adjascent sectors.
+I worked at Sinolytics, a China-specialized consultancy firm based in Berlin, the ifo economic research institute in Munich as well as with the Sino-German Energy Partnership hosted by GIZ China.

-I plan to commence my Master's studies in fall 2022.
+I am an incoming Master student at the Graduate Institute Geneva for a [Master in International Economics](https://www.graduateinstitute.ch/academic-departments/international-economics/our-master-programme).